ophub/kernel/kernel-patch/README.md

     auto_patch: true
 ```

-When compiling the kernel, all patches with the suffix `.patch` under `common-kernel-patches` are first traversed and applied, followed by the private patches for the current compiled kernel (such as: linux-6.1.y).
-For more information, please refer to the detailed introduction in [Kernel Compilation Method](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel) and [Kernel Patch Addition Method](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/documents#9-compile-armbian-kernel).
+When compiling the kernel, it will first enumerate all the patches with `.patch` suffix under `common-kernel-patches` and apply them, then enumerate and apply the dedicated patches for the current compiled kernel (such as: linux-6.1.y).
+For more instructions, please refer to the detailed introduction in [Kernel Compilation Method](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/compile-kernel) and [Kernel Patch Addition Method](https://github.com/ophub/amlogic-s9xxx-armbian/tree/main/build-armbian/documents/README.md#9-compiling-armbian-kernel).

 # 内核补丁使用说明